pippacode/moredplyrfunctions/index.md

 In this tutorial the most "advanced" coding we do is using a few pipes `%>%` therefore it is advised that you have gone through the following tutorial <a href="https://ourcodingclub.github.io/tutorials/data-manip-efficient/#piping-graphs" target="_blank">Efficient data manipulations (pipes)</a>.
 If you have already got the hang of using the functions in `dplyr` head over to <a href="https://ourcodingclub.github.io/tutorials/data-manip-creative-dplyr/" target="_blank">Advanced Data Manipulation</a> for some more advanced application of the functions.

-You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-pippacode">this GitHub repository</a>.
+You can get all of the resources for this tutorial from <a href="https://github.com/pippacode/moredplyrfunctions">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.

 <a name="section1"></a>

 ## 1. Loading libraries and data

 Let's begin!
 In this tutorial we will be working with data sets in the `data` folder in: <a href="https://github.com/EdDataScienceEES/tutorial-pippacode">this GitHub repository</a>.
 Open `RStudio`, and create a new script by clicking on `File/ New File/ R Script`.
-Copy and paste the chunks of code provided into your script, using `#` to make useful comments.
+Copy and paste the chunks of code provided into your script, using `#` to make useful comments and `----` to create sections within your code, for more on coding etiquette head over to this [tutorial](https://ourcodingclub.github.io/tutorials/etiquette/).

 ``` r
 # Title: Introducing more `dplyr` functions